There are thought to be 3 main theories of humour.

 Crazy, wacky, silly, nonsensical

-There’s a different word commonly used to describe ‘the madcap’ in children’s literature: ‘carnivalesque‘.
+There’s a different word used by academics to describe ‘the madcap’ in children’s literature: ‘carnivalesque‘.

 As I said, with young kids, ‘putting a hat on a dog’ is enough to tickle their sense of humour.

 What if you dress up an animal and put them in a house?
 Is that still funny?
-It’s easy to forget that when Beatrix Potter created Peter Rabbit, that had not been seen by a wide audience before.
+When Beatrix Potter created Peter Rabbit, that had not been seen before.
 Potter’s animal stories aren’t overtly humorous, but would have delighted audiences at the time.
 Do children still see dressed up animals as funny?
 I will argue that no, they don’t.
 That’s not to say animals dressed as humans don’t hold their interest, because they obviously do.
 An animal behaving as a human says to the kid, “Hey, this story is probably for you!”
 There are many reasons for writers of children’s books using animals as stand-ins for humans.
 As for ‘humour’, we’re now at a point where there has to be some meta element to the talking animal before it’s funny.
 As an example, an episode of We Bare Bears sees the optimistic adventurer Grizz leading the other two bears into the forest to survive like natural bears, with no mobile phones and no processed food.
 Over the course of this jaunt the bears devolve into angry, ferocious, actual bears.
 Until now, humans in the series have treated the bears as humans without batting an eyelid.
 Now suddenly they are terrified.
 By the end of the episode the wild bears have made it through a fast food drive-thru, have refuelled on burgers and shakes and are now behaving like teenage boy humans.
 The juxtaposition is now funny.
+They look like animals but don’t act like the real world animals they represent.
+The viewer holds both versions of ‘animal’ in mind.

-Carnivalesque stories can have a strong plot, or they can put plot in the background.
+Some carnivalesque stories can have a strong plot.
+Others put plot in the background.

 - The Tiger Who Came To Tea is a great example of the carnivalesque.
 (The title gives away the plot.)

-- Margaret Mahy also wrote madcap tales for middle grade readers, such as The Pirates’ Mixed-up Voyage.
+- Iconic New Zealand children’s author Margaret Mahy wrote madcap tales for middle grade readers, such as The Pirates’ Mixed-up Voyage.

 - Alice In Wonderland is a sort of madcap adventure, though I feel the main interest comes from the wordplay.
 Alice In Wonderland has a meandering plot, much like Ulysses, and the earlier Wimpy Kid books (before Jeff Kinney started writing with movie script adaptations in mind).